okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/custom-email/main/index.md

 You can reference any Okta User Profile attribute in your email templates.

-> **Note:** Some attributes are only available in Okta Identity Engine (see Identity Engine notes in the following table).
-You can use any other variable in both the Identity Engine and Okta Classic Engine.
+> **Note:** Some attributes are only available in Identity Engine (see Identity Engine notes in the following table).
+You can use any other variable in both the Identity Engine and Classic Engine.

 | Variable       | Template availability         |
 |---------------------------------------------------------------|------------------------------------------------------------------------|